 - Learn about aspects of Jamaican culture through a series of readings, discussions and speakers.

 - Share individual skills, resources, and gifts for the purpose of creating a more just society and world.

-- Nurture and challenge faith lives through daily encounters with Jamaicans in an ecumenical setting.
+- Nurture and challenge faith lives through worship and daily encounters with Jamaicans in an ecumenical setting.